King4erik/Project-Alphonsa/README.md

       - The SQL code: 'OR'1'='1-- <br>
   </ul>
   <ul>
-          - This can modified to a more powerful one <br>
+          - This can be modified to a more powerful one <br>
   </ul>
   - Same-Origin Policy Vulnerabilities <br>
 </ul>